Rhoban/onshape-to-robot-examples/README.md

 * [config.json](field/config.json)
 * This is not actually a robot, but an environment that is designed in Onshape and can be converted into an URDF file
 * Note that the `noDynamics` is set to `true` in the configuration, making it a static environment
+* This is a model of RoboCup humanoid soccer kid-size (2019) 6 x 9 m field

 ## Re-running the imports yourself